Vishnupriya2208/Bootcamp/day4/README.md

  **Task 5: Suggest Retention Ideas**

 📌 **Overview**
-This project focuses on **analyzing customer data to suggest retention strategies**, helping businesses **reduce churn and improve customer satisfaction**.
+This task focuses on **analyzing customer data to suggest retention strategies**, helping businesses **reduce churn and improve customer satisfaction**.
 By identifying key factors that lead to customer attrition, we can recommend personalized retention strategies based on usage behavior, support interactions, and customer feedback.

 ---